 Transcripts will be issued as soon as possible after receipt of the request and a \$5.00 processing fee is collected.
-All outstanding debts and obligations to DTC must be cleared prior to release of transcript.
+All outstanding debts and obligations to DTC must be cleared prior to release of an official transcript directly to the student.
+If a student has an outstanding balance, the student transcript and diploma will have a hold placed on it until the time that their balance has been paid.
+The student will still be eligible to request an unofficial transcript.